pdumais/small_rover/README.md

-# A remote controlled vehicle with mechanical arm user ESP32
+# A remote controlled vehicle with a mechanical arm using ESP32 and a PS3 Dualsense controller
 It's heavy, it's noisy, it's klonky and it looks like a rudimentary machine.
 That's exactly what I wanted to build.
 This is work in progress, so no pictures of the final build yet